The Cure: 2017–present: Songs of a Lost World

 In March 2022, Smith confirmed that the first of the band's two projected new albums would be titled Songs of a Lost World.
 An update was provided in May 2022, when Smith claimed that the album would be released prior to the band's European tour in October 2022.
-This, however, didn't happen, as the tour got underway with no new album being released, although new material was performed.
-Perry Bamonte returned to the band's lineup for their Shows of a Lost World tour beginning with their 6 October 2022 concert in Riga, Latvia.
-In March 2023, the Cure announced a 30-date North American leg of the Shows of a Lost World tour to take place in May, June, and July, the band's first United States tour since 2016.
-Smith was outspoken against Ticketmaster's dynamic pricing model and ticket scalpers, setting base prices for as low as $20 before fees.
+This, however, did not happen, as the tour got underway with no new album being released, although new material was performed.
+Perry Bamonte returned to the band for their Lost World tour beginning with their 6 October 2022 concert in Riga, Latvia.
+In March 2023, the Cure announced a 30-date North American tour called Shows of a Lost World, set to take place in May through July, the band's first full United States tour since 2016.
+Smith was outspoken against Ticketmaster's dynamic pricing model and ticket scalpers, setting base prices as low as $20 before fees; he also negotiated with the company to issue partial refunds to fans who were subjected to excessive fees above the list price.

+The Cure released a 12-inch single on 1 October 2024 featuring live recordings of two new songs, "And Nothing Is Forever" and "I Can Never Say Goodbye", that were recorded at a concert in France in 2022.

+In September 2024, the band began sending out cryptic postcard messages to fans who signed up for their mailing list along with a poster unveiled in a pub in Robert Smith's hometown where the band played some of their earliest shows.
+On 26 September, the first single from the album, "Alone", was released.
+The album was produced by Smith and Paul Corkett, who Smith previously worked with to produce Bloodflowers.
+Songs of a Lost World, their first studio album in sixteen years, was released on 1 November 2024.
+Songs of a Lost World reached number one on the UK Albums Chart, and was the Cure's first chart-topping album since Wish in 1992.
+In the United States, Songs of a Lost World debuted at number four on the Billboard 200, and was the band's first top ten album there since The Cure in 2004.

+In October 2024, Smith said the Cure would release a follow-up album to Songs of a Lost World and tour in 2025, and would release a documentary in 2028.
+He also suggested that the Cure would retire in 2029, which would be the year he turns 70 and the 50th anniversary of their debut album Three Imaginary Boys.
+A 24-track album Mixes of a Lost World was released in June 2025, featuring remixes of songs from Songs of a Lost World by artists including Chino Moreno, Trentemøller, and Paul Oakenfold.